Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/II - Fundamentals.md

 For instance, if I had 4 levels of Disadvantage while rolling a B6, I'd really be rolling a B3, and any 1s would reduce the number of successes by 1.
 This one's a little more confusing, so here's an example:

 > George just shot at me!
 I fell into a pile of leaves and now have 2 levels of Disadvantage against his next shot!
 Well, I've got an A6 in Speed, so let's see what I rolled.
 With 2 levels of Disadvantage, I'm really rolling an A5, here's the results: ***1***, *2*, **4**, **5**, **6**.
 I count 3 successes here, but since I have Disadvantage, any 1s reduce that my successes by 1 each, and I rolled a 1!
 Which means my 3 successes becomes 2...
 Uh oh.

+## Actions, Checks, and Consequence

+When you're roleplaying a character, you will have to make decisions.
+Those decisions are called *Actions*, and what happens as a result of those Actions are the *Consequences*.
+Not all Actions are equal, some require effort and skill, and for those we use **Checks** to determine the outcome.

+### Actions -> Consequence: What is a Check?

+When a character's action is contested, a series of events must occur:

+- Establish the **Intent**.
+What are we trying to *do*?
+- Establish the **Obstacle**.
+What is *contesting* the action?
+- Establish the **Expectation**.
+Based off of the *Intent*, what do we *expect* to happen if we succeed on this Check?
+- Establish **Consequences**.
+What will happen if we meet the *Expectations*?
+What happens if we don't?
+- **Roll**.
+We roll dice and determine *how much of the Expectation* is met.
+- **Consequence** The GM states what the result of the Rolling stage means - did the character complete the action?
+Did they complete their *Intent*, but not as to our *Expectation* of it?.

+When we make a check, the most critical part mechanically is establishing the **Obstacle**, or Ob.
+It is typically the GM's job to do this - a PC will make an action and the GM will define how hard it is to reach the Expected outcome as an Ob.

+Then, the Player rolls their PC's relevant Stat and compares their successes to the Ob - as iterated before, if the successes meet or exceed the Ob, their Expectation is met and the Action *Succeeds*.

+However, rolling under the Obstacle will result in *Failure*, but that failure is relative to the Expectation.
+Every Failure will come with some **Degree of Success**.

+### Checks - Degrees of Success

+Now that we've established what we use to roll in Arrata and ho

+### Checks - Let it Roll

 #### Congrats